How To Make Organic Paint For Kids

 Observe Natural Pigments in Nature

 Before teaching students how to make natural dye, paint, or ink, you want them to understand where the natural materials that make the pigment come from.
-Take your students on a nature walk around your schoolyard, backyard, vegetable garden, or food market to observe color in living and nonliving matter and look for natural colors and materials that may be able to create pigment.
+Take your students on a nature walk around your schoolyard, backyard, vegetable garden, or food market.
+To observe color in living and nonliving matter and look for natural colors and materials that may be able to create pigment.

 Discuss the Importance of Natural Pigments